XaraKat/Scrapy/README.md

 # Disclaimer
 Always respect the policy of the website and the restrictions of robots.txt.
 Change the USER_AGENT variable in settings.py to identify yourself (and your website) or use user.
+The project and the obtained dataset is intended only for educational purpose.
+It is completely open source and has no value intentions to commercialise complete or any part of the same.
+The developer is on no part the owner of any resources used and does not claim to hold the permissions to use the project.